anujdas/running_stat/README.md

 Reads and writes are both O(1); stats are calculated on insert, so reads are fast.

-Note that by definition, none of the statistics except cardinality are defined for datasets of cardinality < 2; you'll see a RunningStat::InsufficientDataError raised instead.
+Note that by definition, standard deviation and sample variance are undefined for datasets of cardinality < 2; you'll see a RunningStat::InsufficientDataError raised instead.

 ## Installation